frclba/p5-plus-plus/README.md

 # p5-projects
-  Repository to deploy p5 projects.
+  HELLO!
-  Object of study.
+  This repository is being used as an Object of Study for the P5.JS framework.

 # What is P5.JS?
-P5 is a Javascript library derived from [processing][processing.org].
+P5 is a Javascript library derived from [processing](processing.org).

 Dedicated to creative code and visual arts.